quotentiroler/mcp-generator-2.0/CONTRIBUTING.md

 uv run mypy mcp_generator/
 ```

+**Pre-commit hooks:**
+If you set up the pre-commit hooks (see setup step 5), formatting and linting are automatic.
+To bypass when needed: `git commit --no-verify -m "message"`

 **Before submitting a PR, ensure:**
 - ✅ All tests pass
-- ✅ Code is formatted with Ruff
+- ✅ Code is formatted with Ruff (automatic with pre-commit hook)
 - ✅ No linting errors
 - ✅ Type hints are correct (mypy passes)